 The Company manages its capital to ensure that it will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
 As part of its capital risk management policies, the Company reviews the capital structure to ensure that it has an appropriate portion of net debt to equity.
 Net financial debt is defined as current and non-current financial liabilities less cash and cash equivalents and short-term investments.
 The debt equity ratio highlights the ability of a business to repay its debts.
-The Net financial debt position of the company as on March 31, 2020 and March 31, 2019 is negative which signifies the company has more than sufficient cash to pay off its liabilities.
+The Net financial debt position of the company as on March 31, 2021 and March 31, 2020 is negative which signifies the company has more than sufficient cash to pay off its liabilities.

 The Ministry of Corporate Affairs (MCA), Government of India, has vide its letter dated October 1, 2018 initiated investigation by Serious Fraud Investigation Office (SFIO) against IL&FS and its subsidiaries (including the Company) under Section 212(1) of the Companies Act, 2013.
 As a part of its investigation, SFIO has been seeking information from the Company on an ongoing basis.
 The investigation is in progress and the Company is fully cooperating with the investigation agencies.
 On December 3, 2018, MCA on the directions of the National Company Law Tribunal, Mumbai (NCLT) has impleaded various Company Companies of IL&FS (which includes the Company) as Respondents to the Petition filed by them on October 1, 2018.
 Further based on another petition of the MCA under section 130 (1) of the Companies Act, 2013, the NCLT has, on January 1, 2019, ordered re-opening of books of accounts for the past financial year 2012-13 to financial year 2017-18 of IL&FS, IFIN and ITNL.
-While the Company, based on its current understanding, believes that the above would not have a material impact on the financial results, the implications, if any, arising from the aforesaid developments would be known only after the aforesaid matters are concluded and hence are not determinable at this stage
+While the Company, based on its current understanding, believes that the above would not have a material impact on the financial results, the implications, if any, arising from the aforesaid developments would be known only after the aforesaid matters are concluded and hence are not determinable at this stage.

 The COVID 19 virus has impacted nations across the globe including India.
-On March 11, 2020 the World Health Organisation has declared it as a global pandemic.
-The Government of India announced a nationwide lockdown from March 24, 2020 and the same has been extended from time to time.
-The Government of India and the State Governments have started the process of a gradual relaxation of the lockdown.
-However, the pandemic has contributed to a significant decline and volatility in global markets including India, resulting in significant impact to the economy.
+FY 2020-21 was mostly affected by nationwide lockdown and then state wise lock down on account of COVID 19 pandemic.
+This has contributed to a significant decline and volatility in global markets including India, resulting in significant impact to the economy.
 The Government of India has announced a slew of stimulus measures and relaxations in order to help the corporates tide over this crisis.

-The management has considered the impact of lockdown imposed by the Government of India across the country while assessing recovery of its receivables and generation of revenue in future.
+The management has considered the impact of restricted movements and partial lockdown imposed by the Authorities to restrict the spread of COVID 19 while assessing recovery of its receivables and generation of revenue in future.
 As an Asset Manager to the PMDO Facility (Facility), major revenues of the Company are Asset Management Fees (Fees) accruing from standard accounts under the Facility, interim recovery from NPA accounts and final recovery from NPA accounts through resolution process.

-In addition, the PMDO member lenders have in-principle agreed to provide Fees to the Company @ 0.25% p.a on the principal outstanding of the NPA accounts under the Facility with effect from October 2019.
-Such Fees shall be effective on the execution of the amendment to the Memorandum of Agreement, which is currently under process
+As a major boost to the Company, during FY 2020-21, most of the lenders have executed the amendment to the Memorandum of Agreement, which provides for AMC Fees to the Company @ 0.25% p.a on the principal outstanding of the NPA accounts under the Facility with effect from October 2019.
+Accordingly, billing and recovery has been made under this head during FY 2020-21.
+Execution of amendment to the Memorandum of Agreement by few other lenders is under process.